ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 Proposed Change Specification
 -----------------------------

-We propose, that renaming class methods could be done in 2 Stages.
+We propose, that refactoring of renaming class methods could be done in 2 Stages.

 **First Stage**: we transform deprecated function into Class scoped functions (CSFs).
 This allows to reuse old code and old libraries with old, but already deprecated, definitions.
 And same time this allows to write code in a new way.
+To make sure, that in the new code is written differently, we deprecate by pragma to write old way.

-**Second Stage**: we get rid of CSFs, when the old code is no longer used anywhere.
+**Second Stage**: in some distant future, when the old code is no longer used anywhere, we get rid of CSFs.

 Syntax